Shoes with a cuff that goes below the ankle. See low-cut hiking shoes.

 - The sole unit, the Total Traction Precision, features a TPU component and PU inserts.
 Their thickness is varied to maximize performance.
 The Vibram rubber outsole renders a grippy ride.
 A Pro Fiber XT 20 insole sits atop the sole unit to deliver enhanced support.

-The Grand Dru GTX from Scarpa is a mountaineering boot for men.
+The Grand Dru GTX from Scarpa is a mountaineering cleat for men.
 It comes in regular sizes and standard width.
 It is crafted using the AG last which yields a precise fit through its toe, forefoot and heel shape.
 It relatively runs true to size.
-The boot’s lacing system helps to obtain a snug, comfy fit.
+The cleat’s lacing system helps to obtain a snug, comfy fit.

 The Scarpa Grand Dru GTX uses a TPU midsole with differentiated thickness and ribbed forefoot area.
 This design helps promote flex control while its heel zone accommodates crampons.
 Additionally, with the Activ Impact technology and PU inserts, shock absorption is maximized for enhanced stability and more efficient propulsion.